AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 1. Click **Save** when you are finished building the logic statement.

-   The skip logic icons are added to the target field and the defining field.
+   The skip logic icons are added to the target field and the defining field in the form designer.